 This post contains affiliate links.
 Please read my disclosures.

 I often wax lyrical regarding my love affair with mincemeat and all the different and festive ways you can incorporate this treasure into your baking.
-However, sometimes we just need to go back to basics and bake us up some delicious old timey mince pies.
+However, sometimes we just need to go back to basics and bake us up some delicious old timey mince pies with homemade pastry.